input-output-hk/partner-chains/docs/user-guides/permissioned.md

 # Permissioned candidate onboarding

 A blockchain validator is a network node that helps process and validate transaction blocks on the platform according to the protocol consensus mechanism.
-A permissioned candidate is a block producing validator that has been whitelisted by the chain builder so it can validate partner chain blocks and secure the network.
+A permissioned candidate is a block-producing validator that has been whitelisted by the chain builder so it can validate partner chain blocks and secure the network.

 Before you begin, some software must be installed.

 ## Order of Operations

 1. Install dependencies
     1. Cardano node v9.0.0
         1. DB Sync v13.3.0.0 (PostgreSQL v15.3)